The computation of approximate feedback Stackelberg equilibria in multi-player nonlinear constrained dynamic games: Related Works

 As highlighted in the literature, e.g., \cite{basar1999dynamic,vamvoudakis2012online,mylvaganam2014approximate,li2019two,xu2020adaptive}, the dominant approach to computing unconstrained FSE is using (approximate) dynamic programming.
 LQ games can be solved efficiently via exact dynamic programming; however, in more general nonlinear cases the value function could be hard to compute and, in general, has no analytical solution \cite{mylvaganam2014approximate}.
 Compared with those works, our approach could be considered as computing an efficient local approximation of the value function along the state trajectory under a local FSE policy instead of approximating the value function everywhere as in \cite{mylvaganam2014approximate}.

-Finally, to further motivate our work, we discuss whether the FSE could be approximated well by a feedback Nash equilibrium or an open-loop Stackelberg equilibrium.
-As suggested by \cite{korzhyk2011stackelberg}, the FSE could coincide with the FNE in repeated matrix games.
-However, we show a counter-example in Appendix \ref{subsec:appendix comparing FSE and FNE} that the FSE could be arbitrarily different from the FNE in LQ games.
+Finally, to further motivate our work, we examine whether the Stackelberg equilibrium can be effectively approximated by the Nash equilibrium and whether the FSE can be accurately approximated by its open-loop counterpart.
+According to \cite{korzhyk2011stackelberg}, in repeated matrix games, the Stackelberg equilibrium may coincide with the Nash equilibrium.
+However, in Appendix \ref{subsec:appendix comparing FSE and FNE}, we present a counterexample demonstrating that, in games with quadratic costs—reminiscent of oligopoly models in economics \cite{varian2014intermediate}—the Stackelberg equilibrium can deviate arbitrarily from the Nash equilibrium.
 Moreover, there is a recent trend of approximating feedback policies via receding horizon open-loop policies \cite{le2022algames,zhao2023stackelberg}, where an open-loop policy is re-solved at each time for future steps.
 However, we show in another counter-example in Appendix \ref{subsec: appendix RHOL fails to approximate FSE} that the trajectory under the feedback Stackelberg policy and the one under the receding horizon open-loop Stackelberg policy could be quite different, even if there is no state perturbation.
 Thus, it is essential to develop specific tools for computing the feedback Stackelberg equilibrium.